The IMT Des Moines Marathon celebrates 21 years of running events. Join us on October 15, 2023.

-Since its inception in 2002, the IMT Des Moines Marathon has provided a positive image of Des Moines by offering race distances for athletes of all abilities from the IMT Des Moines Monument Mile in September to the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, Principal 5K Road Race, MercyOne 5-Mile Run, Mercy One 1-Mile Walk and MercyOne Children’s Hospital Kids Run in October.
+Since its inception in 2002, the Des Moines Marathon has provided a positive image of Des Moines as a place to live, work, and play by offering race distances for athletes of all ages and abilities, including the IMT Des Moines Marathon & Half Marathon, Bankers Trust Marathon Relay, Principal 5K Road Race, and the Mercy One Children’s Hospital Kids Run.

 Terms & Conditions